Who Is More Likely to Get Custody: Moms or Dads?

 Of course, the courts don’t simply issue orders for full joint custody without understanding whether there are mitigating factors.
 If either mom or dad are neglectful or otherwise a danger to the kids, the court may decide against them or even strip their rights to custody or visitation—in extreme cases.
 It is the behavior of the parent and their willingness and ability to care for the children that matters, and not the gender of the parent.

-Some factors that the courts may take into consideration include:
+Some factors that the courts may take into consideration in custody cases include:

 What Does Sole Custody Mean?